Integrate APIs & MCP clients | HeyGen

 Customer.io

-Agent pulls campaign or journey data from Customer.io, passes it to HeyGen, and generates personalised videos at scale.
+Agent pulls campaign or journey data from Customer.io, passes it to HeyGen, and generates personalized videos at scale.

 Discord

-Generate AI videos natively inside Discord servers, group chats, and DMs using Video Agent.
+Generate AI videos natively inside Discord servers, group chats, and DMs with Video Agent.

 Figma